Brian Ssenyondo

-Brian Ssenyondo aka Coach Muto (born 23 August 1993) is a Ugandan football coach for Uganda national under‑17 football team and co‑coach for Kampala Capital City Authority Football Club.
+Brian Ssenyondo Coach Muto (born 23 August 1993) is a Ugandan football coach for Uganda national under‑17 football team and co‑coach for Kampala Capital City Authority Football Club.

 Early life and education

 Brian Ssenyondo was born in Fort Portal, but raised in Masaka, Uganda.
 He studied from Hope primary School and Masaka Secondary School.

 Coaching education

 He completed the CAF A Coaching Diploma in 2024.

 He holds the CAF B Coaching Diploma Licence.

 He holds CAF C Coaching Licence.

 Coaching career

 Ssenyondos coaching career started in Masaka with Ball Line Academy where he was a player until 2011.
 In November 2011, He founded Synergy FC and served as its head coach until 2018.
 He was the head coach of St Johns SS, Kawuga and Uganda Martyrs University. on 1 July 2019, He was appointed as the head coach for Mbarara City FC.
 From July 2021 to June 2023, Ssenyondo was the head coach for UPDF FC.
 From 2023 to October 2024, He was the head coach of Kitara FC.
 In June 2025, Ssenyondo joined KCCA FC as their Co-coach for the senior men's team.